Leonardpepa/PamakBook/README.md

   # Post
   * private Date timestamp;
   * private String postText;
   * private User user;

   # DB
-  the doesnt user a database. for the simplicity of things the state is stored in a binary file
+  the app doesnt user a database. for the simplicity of things the state is stored in a binary file

   # GUI
   the gui is as simple as it gets made with java swing